Unakoti district: Climate

+The Unakoti district has a monsoon climate.
+The plains regions have sub-tropical conditions while the hilly regions have more temperate climates.

+There are four main seasons.
+The winter season lasts from December to February, while the pre-monsoon season follows on from March to May.
+The monsoon season then occurs from June to September, and the post-monsoon season occurs from October to November.

-The climatic temperature generally ranges in between 10°C and 35°C. The District enjoys coldest season from December to February followed by summer during the months from March to May.
-The highest temperature is generally recorded in the month of May and the lowest in January.
-The SouthWest monsoon reaches the State in the months from June to September.
-Rainy season generally starts by about the end of May but thundershowers usually occur from about April to the break of the monsoon.
-The rainy season continues up to September.
-The maximum rainfall is usually recorded during the month of June – July.
-The months of October and November constitute the post monsoon season.
+The temperature tends to range between 10°C and 35°C. The district's coldest season is winter.
+The highest temperature is typically in May and the lowest in January.
+The rainy season starts by about the end of May but thundershowers occur from April to the break of the monsoon.
+The rainy season ends in September.
+The maximum rainfall is usually recorded in June or July.